benjamin-lykins/packer-plugin-vsphere/README.md

 # Packer Plugin for VMware vSphere

-The Packer Plugin for VMware vSphere is a multi-component plugin can be used with [HashiCorp Packer][packer] to create virtual machine images for [VMware vSphere][docs-vsphere].
+The Packer Plugin for VMware vSphere is a multi-component plugin can be used with [HashiCorp Packer][packer] to create virtual machine images for [VMware vSphere][docs-vsphere]®.

-The plugin includes two builders which are able to create images, depending on your desired strategy:
+The plugin includes two builders which are able to create images, depending on your desired
+strategy:

-* `vsphere-iso` - This builder starts from an ISO file and utilizes the vSphere API to build images on a vSphere cluster or ESXi host by connecting to a vCenter Server instance.
+* `vsphere-iso` - This builder starts from a guest operating system ISO file and builds a virtual machine image on a vSphere cluster or an ESXi host using the vSphere API.

-* `vsphere-clone` - This builder clones an existing virtual machine template, modifies the template, and then saves it as a new image.
-The builder uses the vSphere API to build images on a vSphere cluster or ESXi host by connecting to a vCenter Server instance.
+* `vsphere-clone` - This builder clones an existing template, modifies the virtual machine image, and saves the result as a new template using the vSphere API.

-* `vsphere-supervisor` - This builder creates a virtual machine on a vSphere Supervisor cluster by using the VM-Service API.
+* `vsphere-supervisor` - This builder creates a virtual machine on a vSphere Supervisor cluster using the VM-Operator API.

 ## Requirements

 * [VMware vSphere][docs-vsphere]

     The provider supports versions in accordance with the VMware Product Lifecycle Matrix from General Availability to End of General Support.

     Learn more: [VMware Product Lifecycle Matrix][vmware-product-lifecycle-matrix]